Raffensperger: Election board ‘destroying voter confidence’ in Georgia

 Do you feel like the members who make up the majority governing Georgia’s State Election Board understand how elections work?

 No, I don’t think they do.
 And the only way to understand how elections work is to volunteer to be a poll worker.
 It’s as easy as that.
-Once you’ve worked one election, you start understanding, ‘oh, they’ve got this procedure to close that gate [to potential voting fraud].’
+Once you’ve worked one election, you start understanding, “Oh, they’ve got this procedure to close that gate [to potential voting fraud].”

 These people don’t know what to look for.
 So any great conspiracy theory they hear, they buy into it.

-Do you think these Election Board members are operating in bad faith?
+Do you think these election board members are operating in bad faith?

-(Mr. Raffensperger pauses for 9 seconds.)
+(Mr. Raffensperger pauses for nine seconds.)

 That’s a long pause.